omgnetwork/ewallet/docs/setup/advanced/settings.md

 ## Emails

-To enable emails in the eWallet (for forget password or inviting admins), you'll need to set the following environment variables:
+To enable emails in the eWallet (for forget password or inviting admins), you'll need to set the following settings:

 - `sender_email`: The email address to appear as the sender.
 - `email_adapter`: The adapter to use for sending emails. (`local`|`test`|`smtp`, defaults to `local`)